SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 Create a new class in the ViewModels and call it MainMenuViewModel.

 In this class:
-- remove all the Android specific using statements - e.g. `using Android.App;`
 - add MvxViewModel as a base class
 - add a public property which will be the list of menu items available